15 March 2020

 1 Samuel 16:1,6-7,10-13

 Jesus sees him, takes pity on him and opens his eyes.
 It is Jesus who takes the initiative even before the man could ask.
 We probably cannot imagine what this meant to him.
 By healing him of his blindness Jesus frees him on a number of levels.
 He is physically healed.
 He is no longer an outsider in society, he is part of it.
 He has received a new dignity.
 Jesus raises him up.
-Above all his eyes are opened spiritually also because as the story progresses he accepts Jesus as the Son of Man.
+Above all his eyes are opened spiritually also because as the story progresses he accepts Jesus as the Son of God.

 To heal him Jesus uses mud and saliva, which may surprise us.
 People believed that saliva could heal.
 We know now that saliva is a kind of antibiotic.
 That is why dogs and other animals lick their wounds.
 But more importantly by using mud Jesus helps us to remember that God used mud to create Adam, the first man.
 So here too is a new creation.
 Jesus is making a new man.
 Jesus tells him to go and wash in the pool of Siloam which is symbolic of baptism, when in faith we believe we become children of God.

-“Lord Jesus, open our eyes to all that blinds us from accepting you fully as our loving God and from letting go of all that does not lead to true peace and seeing all as our brothers and sisters too.
+Lord God, open my eyes to the true meaning of life.
+Heal me of everything that blocks me from accepting you fully as our loving God and from letting go of all that does not lead to true peace and seeing all as our brothers and sisters too.
 Amen’